utshomax/postman-docs/src/pages/docs/administration/domain-verification-and-capture/add-and-verify-a-domain.md

 ### View unclaimed accounts

-Unclaimed accounts are accounts associated with a verified domain that aren't part of your team.
+Unclaimed accounts are accounts associated with a verified domain that haven't signed in since domain capture was enabled and aren't yet part of your team.
 Team Admins can view unclaimed accounts in the [domain dashboard](https://go.postman.co/settings/team/domain-capture).

 1. Open Postman and select **Team > Team Settings** in the Postman header.
 Select **Authentication** in the left sidebar, then select the **Domains** tab.
 1. Select **Manage** next to the domain with the **VERIFIED** status you want to view unclaimed accounts for, and then select **View Accounts**.